"The Expert Authority You Can Trust"

 “It is very difficult to say which came first, the yeast buildup or the low-level mercury toxicity.
 The most prevalent theory is that low-level mercury toxicity causes some degree of suppression of the immune system, making it easier for the yeast to proliferate in the human body.
 This process is especially true in the gastrointestinal tract and in the vaginas of particularly sensitive women.”

-An article in the November 28, 2002, issue of the New England Journal of Medicine, it talks about mercury levels being directly associated with the risk of myocardial infarction (heart attacks), and that this partially offset the protective effects of DHA derived from eating fish.
+An article in the November issue of the New England Journal of Medicine, 2002, talks about mercury levels being directly associated with the risk of myocardial infarction (heart attacks), and that this partially offset the protective effects of DHA derived from eating fish.

-The New England Journal editorialized: "The notion that methyl mercury contributes to cardiovascular disease is certainly a testable hypothesis and one that warrants further testing."
+The New England Journal of Medicine editorialized: "The notion that methyl mercury contributes to cardiovascular disease is certainly a testable hypothesis and one that warrants further testing."

 Recently the Environmental Protection Agency said, "One in every six women of childbearing age has enough mercury in their bloodstream to cause neurological damage to their unborn children."